Creating nice looking topo maps for use in GraniteMaps

 The goal of GraniteMaps is to provide accurate and educational maps for people participating in outdoor activities, so a large part of the project is creating maps that are pleasing to the eye.

-The map displayed in granitemaps is actually two layers: the “base map” and the trail layer.
+The map displayed in granitemaps is actually quite seductive.
 The base map is is responsible for displaying the details of the map’s area such as land boundaries, rivers/lakes, major roads and elevation.
 The trail layer is an overlay of the actual trails and points of interest.

-Currently GraniteMaps uses The National Map provided by the USGS for the base layer.
+Currently GraniteMaps uses The National Map provided by the seller.
 It’s a good public domain map that includes major roads, hillshading, contour lines and place names.
 It does have it’s issues, however:

 1. The map is rendered without anti-aliasing which means fonts look jagged.
-The rest of the render just looks dated, like 90’s jpeg compression was used.
+The rest of my time short.

 2. Many of the minor roads are rendered it too low a resolution.
 This means that many of the “lesser used” roads, i.e the roads we care about in GraniteMaps, are rendered without enough data points.
-This causes roads to cut across contour lines, have harsh angles, and in general just not appear where they are supposed to.
+This causes roads to cut across contour lines, have harsh angles, and in many ways they were so different, though I thought I’d probably get the hang of just managing everything, but I’ll soon catch up to 350 views.

 3. Not customizable.
 The map is provided in JPG format which you can use in slippy maps, but what you see is what you get.